 Yes, you can.
 However, if your tenants are always late paying the rent, you should be serving them with the notice of non-payment of rent (Form N4) which gives them fourteen days to pay the arrears.
 If they do not pay within that time or make only a partial payment then you can apply to the Landlord and Tenant Board after the fourteen days are up.
 However, if they do pay up you will have to wait until the next time they are late and serve the N4 again.
 You may have to do this several times before attempting to evict them based on persistent late payment of rent, at which point you would serve a Form N8.

-Tenant signed 1 year and has paid every month since moving in.
+The tenant signed a 1 year lease and has paid rent late every month since moving in.
 I serve N4 and the tenant pays but is always a month behind.
 Do I have to wait til the end of term?

 Since there is a fixed term agreement, the tenancy cannot be terminated based on persistent late payments until the end of the lease term.
-In the meantime, unless he agrees to vacate earlier, all you can do is keep serving him the N4 notice each time his rent is late.
+In the meantime, unless the tenant agrees to vacate earlier, all you can do is keep serving the N4 notice each time rent is late.
 You can serve notice a minimum 60 days prior to the end of the agreement on Form N8 based on persistent late payment.
 Ensure copies are kept of every notice you serve to support your application to the Landlord and Tenant Board.

 My tenant is constantly late with rent and she sometimes does not pay rent at all.
 Due to her late payment, I am paying my bills late.
 I would like to rent to my stepfather as he needs a place.
 Is there a way to evict her without attending a hearing?